The Ultimate Budget Travel Guide to Bangkok, Thailand

 How to Travel to Bangkok from Manila

-There are both direct and indirect flights to Bangkok in Manila.
-You will most likely be landing at Suvarnabhumi Airport if you are coming from either Ninoy Aquino or Mactan International airports.
+There are both direct and indirect flights to Bangkok from Manila.
+You will most likely be landing at Suvarnabhumi Airport if you are coming from either Ninoy Aquino or Mactan International airport in Cebu.

 Tourist Visa in Thailand

 Thankfully, Thailand has a visa-free agreement with other ASEAN nations like the Philippines.
 Filipinos can enter Bangkok and stay in the country for up to 30 days, just as long as they have 2-way tickets, a valid passport, proof of employment and accommodations.